being coeliac

 • Don’t ever presume things will be safe when you’re eating out at restaurants and always make your server aware of your allergies or intolerances.
 Even if you’ve been there a thousand times and know the gluten free menu off by heart, they could have made changes to their ingredients or cooking processes which would make it no longer safe.

 • When a family member or friend is cooking for you, kindly remind them of ingredients to look out for and issues with cross-contamination.
-You might feel awkward doing it but don’t, I’m sure they’d rather you gave them the advice!
+Many people won’t realise that gluten can be in things like stock cubes, marinades, meats, seasonings & some drinks etc. You might feel awkward doing it but don’t, I’m sure they’d rather you gave them the advice!

 • Get into the habit of checking ingredients for everything you buy at the supermarket.
 Yes you may well have bought it for the past 5 years and it’s been gluten free, but brands can very easily change the ingredients to include gluten and you’d have quite the surprise!